badgeteam/Hatchery/README.md

 ## Installation

+TODO:

+* re-add "bepsvpt/secure-headers": "^5", and re-enable in `app/Http/Kernel.php` config/app.php etc

-Requires PHP 7.1.3 or later!
+Requires PHP 7.2 or later!

 For deployment on a server.